InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/awx.rst

 ================

-The AWX server is deployed with our Kubernetes Infrastructure, along with a Keycloak instance and PostgresSL database.
-It provides a web interface that allows Jbs to be executed (normally on local host) to deploy Fragalysis application components (like the Graph database and Fragalysis).
+The AWX server is deployed with our Kubernetes Infrastructure, along with a Keycloak instance and PostgrSQL database.
+It provides a web interface that allows Jos to be executed that deploy Fragalysis application components (like the Graph database and Fragalysis itself).
 Deployment of applications often depends on: -

 *   Access to **playbooks** resident in external Git repositories